fbreitwieser/krakenuniq/README.md

-KrakenUniq taxonomic sequence classification system with unique k-mer counting
+KrakenUniq (formerly KrakenHLL) taxonomic sequence classification system with unique k-mer counting
 ===============================================

 [Kraken](https://github.com/DerrickWood/kraken) is a fast taxonomic classifier for metagenomics data.
 This project, kraken-hll, adds some additional functionality - most notably a unique k-mer count using the HyperLogLog algorithm.
 Spurious identifications due to sequence contamination in the dataset or database often leads to many reads, however they usually cover only a small portion of the genome.